ryanbrush30/impact_audit/docs/README.md

 - Governance, audit, and model review
 - Scenario and sensitivity analysis

 ## It is not designed for automation or opaque black-box prediction.
 IT IS NOT ALLOWED OR APPROVED FOR USE WITHOUT HUMAN INTERVENTION AND OVERSIGHT OF THE ENTITY USING THE MODEL.
-LIABILITY OF ANY  WITH THE COMPANY REVIEWER, NOT THE CREATOR.
+See Legal terms at the end of this README.

 ---